viters/docs/reference/query.md

 :::tip GraphQL Native

-Aliasing is a native feature of graphQL.
+Aliasing is a native feature of GraphQL.
 For details, see the documentation on [GraphQL aliases](https://graphql.org/learn/queries/#aliases).

 :::